creopse/.github/profile/README.md

 ### 🔗 Quick Start

 1. Install Laravel 10, 11 or 12.
-2. Add Creopse to your project using Composer.
+2. Add Creopse to your project using Composer, and integrate it with a React or Vue frontend.
 3. Publish Creopse files and set up your database.
 4. Access the admin panel at `/creopse/login` and start managing content effortlessly!